jereodell/poetry/return.md

 # Return

-Unheard auguries of feather and palm, the finesse of brocade,
+Unheard auguries of feather and palm, the finesse of brocade --
 what is to be gained in this display?
 Let’s put this hobby aside.

 Only a fool sings without offense, an encomium to folly